wp-plugins/nextgen-facebook/readme.txt

 * Added a 'Max Title Length' setting (default is 100 characters).

 = Version 2.0 =
-* The NextGEN Facebook OG options page has been re-worked to make it more compact.
+* The NextGEN Facebook Open Graph options page has been re-worked to make it more compact.
 * Added the tumblr social sharing button, including support for posting featured images, embedded video, or links to posts and pages.
 * Added a `ngfb_get_social_buttons()` function to use in your theme templates.
 See the FAQ for additional information on it's use.
 * Added an optional "NGFB Social Buttons" widget to include social buttons in any post or page widget area.